Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 • The first answer is, they can honestly recognise the terror of their situation—Life’s length is fixed; no significant extension is possible.

-• The second answer is that, unlike all other doomed creatures, They can laugh!
+• The second answer is, unlike all the other doomed creatures, they can laugh!

 An example of vaudeville clowning occurs on pp. 63-64.
-Following Claudius’s order (Hamlet Act 4, Scene 1, lines 36-37), Ros and Guil are looking for Polonius’s dead body.
+Obeying Claudius’s command (Hamlet Act 4, Scene 1, lines 36-37), Ros and Guil are looking for Polonius’s dead body.
 Their dialogue reveals the indifference with which Polonius’ death is treated in Hamlet by everyone except his children, Laertes and Ophelia:

 GUIL: Good God, I hope more tears are shed for us!…